palladius/app-mod-workshop-set-by-step/workshop-steps/03-no-cleartext-password/README.md

+Preparing an app for the cloud is all about extracting pieces of info from the app to the outside world, and this is normally done (as a first step) with `ENV` variables. this allows you to deploy similar versions of the same app to different endpoints, with slightly different configurations.

+Let's see4 this with some examples.

 ## Respect the Environment

 It all starts with `ENV`.

 ENV is the "**bridge**" between your deployed app and your system to provide those variables.

 Example: